 Unfortunately, there are just some people who’ll bend the rules if they can.
 Therefore, it’s so important you remain firm with your tenants and set boundaries early.
 It’s necessary to understand that tenants are customers.
 Of course, that does not say you won’t develop some level of personal connection with some tenants; however, if you’re too chummy with people living on your property, the lines can easily blur—especially when it comes to paying rent.

-Establish payment expectations from the start by making sure all your rental agreements outline not only when rent is due, but the acceptable forms of payment, and any penalty fees.
+Establish payment expectations from the start by making sure all your rental agreements outline not only when rent is due (if you need a good rent affordability calculator there is one here), but the acceptable forms of payment, and any penalty fees.
 Once you have this established, make sure you enforce your terms!
 Keeping your tenants in check from the get-go will not only help protect your business but will alleviate issues down the line.